What if I receive money during my bankruptcy?

 Redundancy and leave payments you receive:

-You need to inform your trustee if you receive these types of payments.
+You must inform your trustee if you receive these types of payments.

 How are compensation payments treated?

-If you receive money during your bankruptcy, you need to inform your trustee.
+If you receive money during your bankruptcy, you must inform your trustee.
 This includes gifts from friends or family and prizes, such as winning a lottery.
 Your trustee can claim money you receive as an asset.